Big Ten football season set to begin on Labor Day weekend

 ”In making this announcement, the Conference acknowledges that there is much work to be done on our campuses, in our communities and across the country to gain control of a virus that continues to spread at an alarming rate,” the conference said in a statement. ”While the Conference remains hopeful for a September 2020 start in all fall sports, including football, issuing a schedule does not guarantee that competition will occur.
 While our strategy is to continue planning for all fall sports, if the virus continues to spread among our students despite our many preventative measures, including testing and quarantine protocols, we are also prepared to delay or cancel competition pursuant to local and state public health orders or the recommendations of our medical experts.”

-In addition to plans for the 2020 football season, the Big Ten competition start dates for men’s and women’s cross-country, field hockey, men’s and women’s soccer, and women’s volleyball have been postponed through at least Sept.
-5. Conference-only schedules for these sports will be released at a later date.
+Big Ten competition start dates for men’s and women’s cross-country, field hockey, men’s and women’s soccer and women’s volleyball have been postponed through at least Sept.
+5. Conference-only schedules for those sports will be released later.

 The conference also released its medical policies and protocols for all sports on testing requirements, and quarantine and isolation.
 Testing will be managed by a third-party laboratory to ensure consistency across the conference.

-Testing frequency will be based on the level of contact risk within each sport and is required for athletes, coaches and staff depending upon exposure to the athletes.

-Sports that have a high risk of contact will have a minimum of two tests per week during the competitive season.
+Sports such as football that have a high risk of contact will have a minimum of two tests per week during the competitive season.
 All other sports will have a minimum of one test per week.

-“Our institutions are committed to taking the necessary measures to facilitate a safe return to campus for our students this fall,” said Northwestern president Morton Schapiro, chairman of the Big Ten Council of Presidents/Chancellors.
-“Since the beginning of the pandemic, we have prioritized the health and safety of our students.
-Their welfare is paramount and remains at the forefront of all of our decisions.”
+The player advocacy group College Athlete Unity, in a letter to the Big Ten and NCAA published on The Players’ Tribune website, called on the conference to penalize schools that don’t adhere to testing protocols and other safety measures.
+The group, among other things, also asked for an adjustment to players’ cost-of-living stipends to account for the increase in personal expenses related to limited access athletic facilities and reimbursement for stipends that were reduced during the summer.

+Many of the concerns raised by College Athlete Unity echo those of the (hash)WeAreUnited group that has forwarded proposals to Pac-12 administrators.